 - Perform regular and random water quality monitoring and inspecting every year.
 If abnormal conditions happened (e.g. water with impurity, polluted water), on-board water supply will be stopped immediately, disinfection operations will be conducted and water samples will be sent for analysis and inspection to ensure the water quality meets national standards.

-As waste management of air services involves a wide range of service businesses, CAL has further formed a Waste Task Force in 2019, inviting services, supplies, planning, and quality assurance units, as well as supplier partners in catering and cabin cleaning, to establish a regular communication platform to study and analyze management trends in waste management of air services and discuss relevant strategies.
+As waste management of air services involves a wide range of service businesses, CAL has further formed a Passenger Service Waste Task Force in 2019, inviting services, supplies, planning, and quality assurance units, as well as supplier partners in catering and cabin cleaning, to establish a regular communication platform to study international trends of Passenger Services Waste Management and discuss relevant strategies.
 The Waste Task Force is responsible for three major aspects of waste management, namely, green design, waste reduction, and communication with passengers, with a view to utilizing resources properly, reducing waste and external environmental costs and mid-to-long term compliance risks for air services.

 |Reuse||Communication with passengers||